 With all of that evolution, it's understandable that those looking to revamp or launch a website might be looking for examples of web design done correctly.
 While you should always make design choices based on the needs of your target audience, finding inspiration is always a good idea too.
 Let’s take a look at some great examples of brands and businesses that nailed it from some of the best web design companies.

 1. Tech Companies that Love Minimalism Paired With Responsive Design

-One thing that some of the best websites have in common is taking a less is more or minimalist approach to creating a compelling page that draws users in, rather than sending them running for the hills.
+One thing that some of the best web designs have in common is taking a less is more or minimalist approach to creating a compelling page that draws users in, rather than sending them running for the hills.
 Letting your service or product take center stage can do far more for you than data-heavy animations and a website that’s cluttered with design elements.

 Tech companies in general have embraced minimalist design as a hallmark approach for their industry, perhaps none more so than Apple.
 Apple has made responsive, sleek design a core tenet of their business - throughout their products, and in their marketing materials.
 Some may even argue their penchant for minimalism goes too far at times: not including user manuals with their products, or most recently, neglecting to include an adaptor that would allow most consumers to charge their new devices from a conventional outlet.

 A quick visit to Apple’s landing page lets you know that their products take center stage both in the navigation bar and as you scroll.
 While the website leverages visuals, they use clean design that showcases their hero product offerings.
 Meanwhile, the brand keeps choices simple as you browse the homepage.
 Your only options as you scroll are to learn more or buy a product.